-through PEP Henry Production Partners LP, PEP HPP Jubilee SPV LP, PEP PEOF Dropkick SPV, LLC, PEP HPP Dropkick SPV LP and HPP Acorn SPV LP.
-The aggregate purchase price of \$77.6 million consisted of (i) 878,690 shares of the Company's common stock, par value \$0.01 per share ("Common Stock") based upon the share price as of the PEP Closing Date, (ii) 980,272 shares of the Company's 2.0% Cumulative Mandatorily Convertible Series A Preferred Stock, par value \$0.01 per share ("Preferred Stock") based upon the share price as of the PEP Closing Date, (iii) \$1.8 million cash consideration received for closing adjustments and (iv) \$0.6 million in transaction-related expenses, inclusive of post-closing adjustments.
+On February 2, 2024 (the "PEP Closing Date"), the Company purchased additional working interests in producing properties associated with the Henry Acquisition (as defined herein), with an effective date of August 1, 2023 (the "PEP Acquisition") through PEP Henry Production Partners LP, PEP HPP Jubilee SPV LP, PEP PEOF Dropkick SPV, LLC, PEP HPP Dropkick SPV LP and HPP Acorn SPV LP (collectively, "PEP").
+The aggregate purchase price of \$79.3 million consisted of (i) 878,690 shares of the Company's common stock, par value \$0.01 per share ("Common Stock") based upon the share price as of the PEP Closing Date, (ii) 980,272 shares of the Company's 2.0% Cumulative Mandatorily Convertible Series A Preferred Stock, par value \$0.01 per share ("Preferred Stock") based upon the share price as of the PEP Closing Date and (iii) \$0.6 million in transaction-related expenses, inclusive of customary closing price adjustments and subject to post-closing adjustments.
 The PEP Acquisition was accounted for as an asset acquisition, as substantially all the gross assets acquired are concentrated in a group of similar identifiable assets.
 The 980,272 shares of Preferred Stock were subsequently converted to an equal number of shares of Common Stock on May 23, 2024.
 See Note 5 for further discussion of the Preferred Stock conversion.